stuartsierra/component/README.md

 ## Change Log

 * Version 0.2.1-SNAPSHOT (current Git master branch)
+  * Add generic `system-map`
+  * More descriptive messages on exceptions
+  * Add arity-1 versions of `start-system` and `stop-system` that default to all keys in the system
 * Version [0.2.0] released on November 20, 2013
   * API compatible with 0.1.0
   * Some exception messages changed